dvdgeroconnell/pands-weekly-tasks/README.md

 This program outputs whether or not the current day is a weekday.
 If not a weekday, it also confirms that it is a weekend day.
 If neither, an error message is printed.

+## Weekly Task 06 - squareroot.py
+This program uses the Newton method to estimate the approximate square root of a positive point number.
+It asks the user to specify the difference in the result between successive iterations at which the loop should exit.
+It prints out the square root and also the final delta between iterations.